-- Target: = 0, if the delivered amount should be exactly what is promised.
+- Target: = 0, if the delivered amount should be exactly what is agreed with the customer.

 Learn more about this OTIF KPI in our on-demand webinar.

-Conduct process analysis to gain a better understanding of why the OTIF KPI is not met.
-Some analysis examples are: requested delivery vs outbound delivery, delivered once vs delivered several times.
+You can gain a better understanding of why the OTIF KPI fails by conducting process analyses.
+Some analysis examples are: requested delivery vs. outbound delivery, delivered once vs. delivered several times.

-In order to locate root causes for deliveries that take longer than average, run a duration analysis and select the relevant cases for influence analysis.
+To locate root causes for deliveries that take longer than average, run a duration analysis in QPR ProcessAnalyzer, and select the relevant cases for influence analysis.

-As you identify changes and bottlenecks for improvement, your OTIF KPI should look better than before the improvements.
+As you identify changes and bottlenecks for improvement, your OTIF KPI should look better than before the changes.
 To take it further, you can work on reducing the variations and improving the conformance.
-As the compliance improves, some of your subprocess should be ready and beneficial for automation, reducing human errors and improving the KPI.
+As compliance improves, some of your subprocesses should be ready and beneficial for automation.
+With the help of automation, you can easily reduce human errors and improve the KPI.

 Read more about other KPIs related to the Order-to-Cash process:

-Learn more about improving on-time delivery and logisitics and supply chain processes:
+Learn more about improving on-time delivery and logistics and supply chain processes: